 March 1977 – Winter Quarter – College of Nursing

-The final few weeks in nursing school have been so busy between clinicals, sending out resumes, and interviewing for jobs.
-My first job choice was to work in home care because that was my favorite quarter.
+The final few weeks in nursing school have flown by with work in the Intensive Care Unit, sending out resumes, and interviewing for jobs.
+I wanted to work in home care because that was my favorite quarter.
 I met with the director of nursing at the county board of health where I had my clinical last fall.
 She said they would be very interested in having me work for them after I gain at least one year of experience on a medical or surgical hospital floor.
 Because it is such an independent position alone in the patient’s home, they do not hire new graduates.

-I also interviewed on a medical unit for the evening shift at University Hospital where I have had many of my clinical sites.
-My third interview was at a 300-bed community hospital located downtown in a low-income neighborhood.
-The head nurse on the diabetes unit seems very friendly, efficient, and has developed an impressive diabetes program.
+I also interviewed to work evening shift on a medical unit at University Hospital and at a 300-bed community hospital downtown in a low-income neighborhood.
+The head nurse on the diabetes unit seemed friendly and efficient as she described their impressive program.

-I was offered both hospital positions, so after praying about it, the Lord gave me peace about accepting the evening shift position on the diabetes unit.
-Since I am rather weary of the huge 1000 bed busy University Hospital, I am ready for a smaller quieter place.
-I hope the hours will be a good fit for me since I am not a morning person.
-Like all hospital nurses, I am required to work every other weekend and every other holiday.
-I will be able to attend morning worship at church every Sunday, but I am sorry I will miss every other evening worship and most prayer meetings on Wednesday nights.
+Both hospitals offered me positions.
+After praying about it, the Lord gave me peace about accepting the evening shift position on the diabetes unit.
+Since I am weary of the huge busy University Hospital, I am ready for a smaller quieter place.
+I hope the evening shift will be a good fit for me since I am not a morning person.
+Like all hospital nurses, they require me to work every other weekend and every other holiday.
+I will be able to attend morning worship at church every Sunday, but I will miss every other evening worship and most prayer meetings on Wednesday nights.
 After I have some experience, I hope the Lord opens the door for me to work more regular hours.

-My graduation was held inside at the 10,000 seat basketball arena.
+My graduation was held in the 10,000 seat basketball arena.
 The graduates sat in rows on the basketball floor while our families and friends sat in the stands.
-It was a happy thrilling moment when they asked the 20 of us in the College of Nursing to approach the table where we were each handed our degree.
-I was so thankful all my family could attend.
-We had a nice dinner afterward and I showed them the hospital where I will be working.
+What a happy thrilling moment when they asked the 20 of us in the College of Nursing to approach the table and I received my diploma.
+My family and I ate a nice dinner afterward and I showed them the hospital where I will be working.

 Dear Lord, Thank you so much for your grace and strength these past four years of college.
 I know I could not have completed my degree without your help.
 Thank You for the times of sweet fellowship with the brethren, and for the trials that pressed me closer to You.
 I pray for all the students from around the world who heard the gospel, and pray they would receive You as their personal Savior.
 I commit my nursing career to You and pray You will use me for Your glory and honor!
 In Jesus’ Name I pray, Amen.